icub-tech-iit/documentation/docs/icub_firmware/firmware/firmware.md

 ```

 ### Run yarprobotinterace
-Finally, if all operations above went well you're able to run `yarprobotinterface` using the new subnet `10.0.2.X`
+Finally, if all the operations above came off, you're then able to run `yarprobotinterface` using the new subnet `10.0.2.X`.

 ### Test
 The software has been compiled also on the Linux machine running `yarprobotinterface` and it works.